felipe-andersen/felipe-andersen/Readme.md

 Applying my knowledge in open-source projects.

+> There is no such thing as a perfect project, but working without a project is certainly a frustration.

 ### &#127968; <a href="https://github.com/felipe-pazam/Projeto-Terramade">Terramade Project</a>

 Project designed to teach modern and ecological construction techniques to a general population.